 A 7% distribution minimum will not achieve that.
 It will only teach people that 7%, no more, no less, must be distributed each year.
 Requiring foundations to sunset after a donor’s death—that would result in more impact in a shorter period of time, to be sure.
 But this, too, would have unintended consequences, and very possibly a disincentive to establish a charitable foundation at all, instead simply passing your funds onto your heirs.

-At bottom, then, is individual responsibility and an individual’s understanding of his responsibility to his neighbor—and an individual’s duty to communicate that responsibility to his neighbor.
+At bottom, then, is individual responsibility and an individual’s understanding of his responsibility to his neighbor—and, further, an individual’s duty to communicate that responsibility to his neighbor.
 Government regulation will not teach me to be a better philanthropist.
 It will not teach me that I am my brother’s keeper and that humility matters more than my legacy.
 It might make some DAF advisors distribute more money.
 It would make foundations distribute more money.
 But it wouldn't change perception or behavior.

 Back in March, Arnold congratulated himself for being “an equal opportunity…pot stirrer,” criticized by both the far left and the far right.
 While it is certainly extreme to call Arnold “the next George Soros,” his expectation that federal regulations will be a salve for misguided philanthropic practices is itself misguided.